Zipho1345/alx-pre_course/0x01-git/README.md

-My first readme so graet
+My first readme so great